 ‘Well, if everybody did these exercises, would it put you out of business?’
 Jack pulled my leg one day, with a laugh.

 ‘Probably, but they don’t.
-And, in any case, it’s people like you who get better, and stay better, who refer me all their friends and relatives!’
+And, in any case, it is people like you who get better, and stay well, who refer me all their friends and relatives.’